Black Spot (Treasure Island): Origins

 The origin of Stevenson's Black Spot might be in the historical tradition of Caribbean pirates of showing an ace of spades to a person condemned as traitor or informer.
 The card was putting the person dangerously "on the spot", as the ace bears a single pip.

-Appearances in other works
+In other works

-The Black Spot has since been used in other works of popular culture:
+The Black Spot appears in other works of popular culture, chronologically: